 ‘At the time, people weren’t ready for Wasabi: believe it or not, when we opened a lot of clients actually asked to have their sashimi grilled, which was a bit… “Really?
 I think we’re missing the concept here!”’

-‘They have a big tuna and swordfish operation and they catch pinch maguro (blue fin tuna), all of our of reef fish,’ says Danielle.
+‘They have a big tuna and swordfish operation and they catch pinch maguro (bluefin tuna), all of our reef fish,’ says Danielle.
 ‘The prawns and cuttlefish are local also – pretty much everything – it’s brilliant that we have access to such fresh daily local produce.
-On top of this we grow our own Japanese vegetables on my family’s Honeysuckle Hill farm.
+On top of this, we grow our own Japanese vegetables on my family’s Honeysuckle Hill Farm.
 We irrigate with water from our natural spring and compost the vegetable peelings and off-cuts from the restaurant using the Japanese Bokashi method, which retains all nutrients, organic material and microbes.
-People really feel that Wasabi offers a sense of place – like they’ve truly enjoyed tasting what Noosa is all about.’
+People really feel that Wasabi offers a sense of place – as they’ve truly enjoyed tasting what Noosa is all about.’

 We are offered tastings from the Omakase menu (let the chef decide) and begin with the strikingly visual Sennen Dai: coral trout with kinome, ume and myoga take, presented on a locally crafted ceramic plate inspired by oyster shells.
 The trout is clean, its texture silk.